 GitOps: Deploying Tetris on EKS Using ArgoCD

-Inspired by Cloud Champ’s Tutorial
+Inspired From Cloud Champ’s Tutorial

 Github: https://github.com/N4si/tetris-game.git